Uniforms of the Imperial Japanese Army: Early uniforms

-1867 version
+1871 version

-The tunic of the 1867 version uniform was blue.
+The first type of uniform was inspired by the French style, the soldiers wore a blue uniform, blue pants, with yellow details, and a blue kepi with an imperial symbol and a star on top.
+The officers wore a more refined version, with gold details on the sleeves, pants and collars.
+The kepi had more than one star to indicate their position.
+Other extra options were also a bicorne hat and ribbed tunic.

 Meiji 19 1886 version

-The Meiji 19 1886 version tunic was the dark blue, single-breasted, had a low standing collar and no pockets.
+Resembling the Imperial German Army M1842/M1856 dunkelblau uniform, the Meiji 19 1886 version tunic was the dark blue, single-breasted, had a low standing collar and no pockets.
 It was worn with matching straight trousers and a kepi (red for Imperial Guard) on which was worn a brass five point star.
 After the Franco-Prussian War the kepi was replaced with a flat topped peaked cap and the tunic collar became higher.
 Pockets were added to officers' tunics late in its issue.

 Infantry uniforms had red facings on tunic collars, shoulder straps and trouser stripes.
 Line infantry had yellow bands and piping on their caps while the infantry of the Imperial Guard were distinguished by red.
 Trouser seams for both branches of the infantry had wide red stripes.
 Artillery had yellow facings on their dark blue uniforms.
 The branch colour for engineers was dark brown, green for medical and light blue for transport units.
 Finance, administration and other support services had white facings.

 A dark blue shako (red for Imperial Guard units) with a short white plume was worn for full dress.
 The ordinary duty and active service headdress was however a form of peaked cap with a narrow crown, somewhat resembling the French kepi of the period.

 A lightweight white cotton uniform was used for fatigue duties and tropical wear.
 In hot weather white trousers and cap covers were worn with the dark blue tunics.
 White canvas leggings were worn by non-mounted personnel with both white and blue uniforms until 1906.